| | | | | | |

 Make Ahead Tea Sandwiches: If you’re hosting an afternoon tea, chances are you’re serving finger sandwiches.
 And would like to find some easy make-ahead recipes and ideas.

-We’ve gathered some delicious tea sandwich recipes and ideas.
-Including the perennial favorite cucumber finger sandwiches.
-Along with tea recipes, we have beautiful presentation ideas too.
+We’ve gathered some delicious tea sandwich recipes and ideas, including the perennial favorite cucumber finger sandwiches and other traditional English tea sandwiches.
+In addition to tea recipes, we have beautiful presentation ideas, too.

 Pro Advice On Making Ahead Tea Sandwiches

 A recent reader asked for advice on making finger sandwiches before an event or tea party.
-Here is some excellent advice from two pros:
+Here are two pro tips to remember when planning tea sandwiches for an afternoon tea.

 • Egg salad – make one day ahead, cover tightly, and refrigerate.